Skip to main content

 Figure \(\PageIndex{13}\): Changes due to the RFS.
 (A) Corn planted area.
 (B) Cropland area.
 (C) Carbon emissions.
 (D) Nitrogen applications.
 (E) Nitrous oxide emissions.
 (F) Nitrate leaching.
 (G) Phosphorus applications.
 (H) Soil erosion.
 (I) Phosphorus runoff.
 Positive numbers indicate an increase due to the RFS.
 Field-level results were aggregated at the county level for enumeration and visualization.
 Tyler J. Lark et al. PNAS.
 119, 2022 (https://doi.org/10.1073/pnas.2101084119) Creative Commons Attribution License 4.0 (CC BY).

-LCA can identify aspects of production that lead to the most negative consequences, which for the sake of this chapter is greenhouse gas emissions.
+LCA can identify aspects of production that lead to the most negative consequences, which, for the sake of this chapter, is greenhouse gas emissions.
 For example, the LCA for corn ethanol might improve if the CO2 released on its production during anaerobic ethanol biosynthesis could be captured.
 Outcomes would also change if renewable energy sources were used for stages of production that require fossil fuel use.
+These studies also don't include the hazardous pollution released in bioethanol production.

 This rigorous LCA did not address the moral question of using land that could be used to feed people to produce bioethanol for use in our ever-bigger vehicles.
-In addition, opponents of solar energy installations suggest that solar installs would require so much land that it would remove land for agricultural purposes.
+In addition, opponents of solar energy installations suggest they require so much land that they would remove land for agricultural purposes.
 What is missing from their argument is the vast amount of land used now for corn ethanol.
 Farmers planted 90 million acres of corn in 2022 in the US, a land area about 90% the size of the entire state of California.
 44% of that corn went to biofuels, and only 12% went to human consumption.
-In addition, approximately 44% percent was used to feed animals for human consumption, an inefficient and unsustainable use of crop land and resources.
+In addition, approximately 44% percent was used to feed animals for human consumption, an inefficient and unsustainable use of cropland and resources.

 Production of sucrose and bioethanol from sugarcane

 Like corn, sugar cane, a tropical, perennial grass, is used (mainly in Brazil) to produce ethanol.
 Sugar cane is a C4 plant with a high ability to fix carbon.
-The fact that it is a perennial and does not need replanting each year makes it a more ideal feedstock than corn for bioethanol production.
+It is a perennial and does not need replanting yearly, making it a more ideal feedstock than corn for bioethanol production.
 In 2020, sugar cane was by far the most-produced crop or livestock product in the world (1.87 billion metric tons), followed by corn (1.16 billion metric tons).
 The production by country for both corn and sugar cane is shown in Figure \(\PageIndex{14}\).

 maize-production.svg sugar-cane-production.svg